Shatir Ghaznavi: Bombay – Pre-Partition

-Lahore – Pre-Partition
+Lahore – Pre-Partition in 1947

-Sometime after returning to Lahore and before the partition of India, Shatir wrote dialogues and songs for the film Bhai produced by Syed Ata Ullah Shah Hashmi under the banner of Caravan Pictures.
+Sometime after returning to Lahore and before the partition of India, Shatir wrote dialogues and songs for the film Bhai (1944 film) produced by Syed Ata Ullah Shah Hashmi under the banner of Caravan Pictures.
 In this movie Shatir himself performed a small role.
-Music was composed by two greats of the time, Master Ghulam Haider and Shayam Sunder.
+Music was composed by two greats of the time, Master Ghulam Haider and Shyam Sunder.
 Some of the songs like, Panchi Dheeray Dheeray Gaa, Taroon Bhari Rateen Hain, Jhoolon Kee Aiyee Hai Bahar and Dunia Khushi Kee Hai became hits.
 After the success of this movie, Shatir wrote dialogues and lyrics for another movie Tehzeeb, produced by Ata Ullah Shah Hashmi under the banner of Caravan Pictures, in 1945.
 The main cast included Munawar Sultana, Satish, Manorma, Kalavati, and music was composed by Ghulam Haider.
 While the movie was still under production, the plan for partition of India was announced.
-Its producer, Krishan Kumar, a partner of Ata Ullah Shah Hashmi, took away the negatives of the movie to Bombay where it was completed and released under the name of "Kaneez".
+Its producer, Krishan Kumar, a partner of Ata Ullah Shah Hashmi, took away the negatives of the movie to Bombay where it was completed and released under the name of "Kaneez" (1949 film).
 The cast of the movie was also changed there.
 This movie was released in 1949 in Lahore after the partition.

 In June 1946, Shatir was assigned by Gupta Art Productions to write dialogues and lyrics for their film Aik Roaz.
 Daud Chand was the director and Shayam Sunder composed the music.
 The cast of the movie included Nasreen (mother of Salma Agha), Al Nasir, Asha Bhosle, Salim Raza etc. Before the movie could be completed, India was divided and Pakistan was created.
 The producer took its negatives to Bombay where the film was completed and released in India in 1948 and in Pakistan in 1949.